 Closed Season: Jan.
 1 to May 31.

-Armadillo (Dasypus Novemcinctus): Care needs to be taken to remove the several glands of the armadillo, especially those of the males before cooking.
+Care needs to be taken to remove the several glands of the armadillo, especially those of the males before cooking.
 Locally cleaned and grilled in its shell, it is very popular for its exotic nature and specific flavour.
-These slow-moving critters should be cooked thoroughly.
+These slow-moving critters sneed thorough cooking before you eat.

 Closed Season: Feb.
 1 to June 1.